vsoch/gridtest/paper/paper.md

 into matrices that can be useful across many use cases.
 This makes the grids "first class citizens."
-For example, instead of a top to bottom script that loops over some set of datasets, parameters, and algorithms, you could define grids to generate each in a modular fashion.
+For example, instead of a top to bottom script that loops over some set of datasets, parameters, and algorithms, the user could define grids to generate each in a modular fashion.
 This is explained in detail for the [clustering grids](https://github.com/vsoch/gridtest/tree/master/examples/clustering-grids) example derived from scikit-learn.
-As another example, you might just want to parameterize some set of inputs to randomly generate a cohort.
+As another example, the user might just want to parameterize some set of inputs to randomly generate a cohort.
 This example is detailed [in another tutorial here](https://vsoch.github.io/gridtest/tutorials/samplegrid/).
 The overall idea is simple.
 The current practice is generally to write parameterizations alongside code, whether that means nested for loops or decorators for testing.
 GridTest allows for this same kind of functionality, but storing the parameterization